Gainsborough runner makes miles pledge for LIVES

-Kirsty Collinson, 31, who is a cleaning manager, started running in January.
+Kirsty Collinson, 31, who is a cleaning manager, set herself a challenge to help keep her motivated.

-Kirsty said: “I decided I wanted to lose weight and up my fitness levels, but I couldn't decide what would be best for me to do.
+Kirsty explained: “I decided I wanted to lose weight and up my fitness levels, but I couldn’t decide what would be best for me to do.

 “So I had a think and needed something I could do all year round that wouldn’t close.
 This obviously ruled out classes, swimming, the gym.

-Kirsty started looking at charity running events but due to the pandemic she was worried these would get cancelled and she would lose her motivation so she decided running on her own would be the best solution and called ten charities to set up her fundraising challenge.
+Kirsty started looking at charity running events but, due to the pandemic, was worried these would get cancelled and she would lose her motivation so she decided running on her own would be the best solution and called ten charities to set up her fundraising challenge.

-So far this year Kirsty has ran 28 miles in February for Blood Cancer UK, 31 miles in March for NHS Blood Donation and 30 miles in April for Rainbow Trust Children's Charity.
+So far this year, Kirsty has run 28 miles in February for Blood Cancer UK, 31 in March for NHS Blood Donation and 30 in April for Rainbow Trust Children's Charity.

 Her current challenge is to run 31 miles throughout May for LIVES.